 Tubers are divided in the fall - storing them undivided would require too much room.
 Dividing all of our tubers can take three to four weeks.
 Each tuber variety is taken out of its bag and the clumps divided into separate tubers, each with some of the stem attached.
 This is where the "eyes", or future stems, will develop.
 The tubers are counted and marked with an indelible pen or pencil and soaked for a few minutes in a 1:50 solution of bleach and water.
 While still damp, the tubers are placed in grocery bags and completely covered with vermiculite.
 The full bags are put into cardboard boxes and put on shelves in the storage room.

-The following are proposed 2014 event dates:
+The following are 2015 event dates:

 The four "Seasons of Life" are seven foot tall, cast aluminum sculptures designed by Charles Breed.
 They relate his belief that death and taxes are not the only absolutes in life - the equinoxes, solstices and moon phases are cyclic constants - positive absolutes provided by nature - that humans have depended on for eons.

 The designs evolved from a sketch of the cross section of a flower's bud that Charles drew in a college botany class.
 "Spring" and "Fall" are symmetric - depicting the equinoxes, with equal lengths of night and day.
 The solstices are represented by "Summer" and "Winter" - they are asymmetric, showing the longest day and longest night of the year.
 The months are represented by the petal shapes near the top of each sculpture.
 In "Fall" these contain seeds; in "Winter" the seeds have dropped.